evamarik/OpenRefine_Journal_Article_Metadata_EAHIL2024/README.md

    ```grel
    if(value.contains(/^\d+\. /), value, "")
    ```
    and name the new column `journal`.
-This expression extract all lines starting with a number (one or more digits), followed by a dot and then a space.
+This expression extracts all lines starting with a number (one or more digits), followed by a dot and then a space.
 3. **Reorder Columns**: Reorder the columns to ensure `journal` is the primary column.
+   - Click on the dropdown arrow next to the `All` column header.
+Select "Edit columns" > "Re-order / remove columns...".
-   - In the same menu: Drag and drop the column headers to rearrange them.
+   - Drag and drop the column headers to rearrange them.
-4. **Join Multi-valued Cells**: Join multi-valued cells in the `journal_info` column.
+5. **Join Multi-valued Cells**: Join multi-valued cells in the `journal_info` column.
    - Click on the dropdown arrow next to the `journal_info` column header.
    - Select "Edit cells" > "Join multi-valued cells" and use a space as the separator.
-5. **Create `ISSNs` Column**: Extract ISSNs from `journal_info` and create a new column named `ISSNs`.
+6. **Create `ISSNs` Column**: Extract ISSNs from `journal_info` and create a new column named `ISSNs`.
    - Click on the dropdown arrow next to the `journal_info` column header.
    - Select "Edit column" > "Add column based on this column..."
    - Enter the following expression: